-- Where there are corporate implications for the operating of the business. - When carrying passengers for hire or reward to/from or in connection with any wedding ceremony or funeral; - When under contract for hire of the vehicle for a period of not less than 24 hours.
+- Where there are corporate implications for the operation of the hirer's business, such as the carrying of high profile passengers - When carrying passengers for hire or reward to/from or in connection with any wedding ceremony or funeral; - When under contract for hire of the vehicle for a period of not less than 24 hours. - Where the vehicle is employed in a long term contract with a company, i.e. a hotel or corporation to provide an executive vehicle to passenger clients, i.e. to and from an airport or to corporate meetings etc. similar to a limousine type service.